jeremygold/goldilux/README.md

       $ sudo raspi-config

-* Set the hostname to goldilux2 (or whatever is the next number)
+* Set the hostname to goldiluxX (where X is the next number)
-* Expand the filesystem
+* Expand the filesystem (Might be done automatically on first boot)
 * Enable ssh

 * Copy goldilux keys to rpi (From another machine, assuming they're in ~/.ssh)